Seddryck/NBi/_documentation/compare-configuration.md

 ### DateTime
 The DateTime type has the same role than the “Numeric” type.
 The content of the cell is first converted to a DateTime value  using the international format (yyyy-mm-dd hh:mm:ss).

-To specify that your column is a dateTime column, just add the attribute 'type' with the value 'dateTime'
+To specify that your column is a dateTime column, just add the attribute *type* with the value *dateTime*

 ### Boolean
 The boolean type has the same role than the “Numeric” type.
 The content of the cell is first converted to a boolean value.
 NBi understands "0" or "false" and "1" or "true" as boolean values.

-To specify that your column is a boolean column, just add the attribute 'type' with the value 'boolean'
+To specify that your column is a boolean column, just add the attribute *type* with the value *boolean*

+### Default type for a result-set

+The xml attribute *values-default-type* of the xml element *equalTo* lets you define the default type of your result-set.
+If your result-set contains lot of boolean, in place of specifying for each column that the type is boolean, you can simply define that the *values-default-type* is *boolean*.
+The possible option for this attribute are *text*, *numeric*, *dateTime*, *boolean*.

 ## Xml syntax
 NBi’s xml syntax  is to define *columns* tags in your equal constraint: